Kevinpgalligan/KevingalWebsite/pages/blog/rgb-average.md

 The first part, **in black**, is the number of ways to divide 3A between R, G and B.

-To understand this, let's consider an example where A=2 and 3A=6.
-Imagine that we have the numbers 1-6 lined up with boxes between them.
-We have to put "partitions" in 2 of the boxes in order to divide 3A between R, G and B, as seen below.
+To understand this, let's consider an example where A=2, 3A=6.
+Imagine that we have the numbers 1-6 lined up with slots between them.
+We have to put "partitions" in 2 of the slots in order to divide 3A between R, G and B, as seen below.
 (By the way, this approach to explaining combinatorics is called [stars and bars](https://en.wikipedia.org/wiki/Stars_and_bars_(combinatorics))).

 ![visualisation of partitioning of 3A]({{ url_for('static', filename='img/rgb-average/comb-explained-1.png') }})

-We have 3A-1 = 5 boxes, and we have to insert partitions into 2 of them, which gives 5C2 possible combinations.
+We have 3A-1 = 5 slots, and we have to insert partitions into 2 of them, which gives 5C2 possible combinations.
 HOWEVER, we also have to account for the case where R, G or B are 0.
-For that reason, we need 3 extra boxes that let us set each of R, G and B to 0.
+For that reason, we need 3 extra slots that let us set each of R, G and B to 0.

 Here we see the case where G=0.